mksachs/glow_ml/README.md

 pyenv install --list
 ```

-Glow ML was developed using the vanillia version of python `3.7.0` (don't use versions that have
+Glow ML was developed using the vanilla version of python `3.7.0` (don't use versions that have
 `anaconda-` or `pypy-` in them).

 To install python: